kubeflow/kubeflow/components/access-management/README.md

 * `get`: get bindings;
   * called when query for binding status.
   * filter by user=... | namespace=... | role=owner/editor to query permissions related to a user / namespace.
-  * For example filter by "user=abc@def.com" when need to list namespaces for user "abc@def.com".
+  * For example filter by "user=abc@def.com" when need to list namespaces for user "abc@def.com"; called when need to list namespaces for an user (list namespaces on notebook spawner for current user)
-  * For example filter by "namespace=abc" when need to list users of a namespace "abc"
+  * For example filter by "namespace=abc" when need to list users of a namespace "abc"; called when need to list users of namespace "abc".
 * `delete`: delete binding;
   * called when admin or owner revoke namespace access.

-#####`/v1/users/{user}/namespaces`
-* `get`: return namespaces that queried user can access as owner or editor.
-  * called when need to list namespaces for an user: list namespaces on notebook spawner for current user

-#####`/v1/profiles/{profile}/users`
-* `get`: return users with owner or editor permission to queried profile / namespace.
-  * called when need to list users of a namespace